rhazn/org.heltweg/content/posts/run-a-personal-cloud-with-traefik-lets-encrypt-and-zookeeper.md

 {{< figure src="/img/posts/run-a-personal-cloud-with-traefik-lets-encrypt-and-zookeeper/workloads.png" caption="Traefik and Zookeeper workloads">}}

-And the kubernetes ingresses (ignore the app I used as demo for this)
+And the kubernetes ingresses (ignore the app I used as demo for this).

 {{< figure src="/img/posts/run-a-personal-cloud-with-traefik-lets-encrypt-and-zookeeper/ingress.png" caption="Kubernetes ingresses">}}